SamuelOvuema/Dareyio-pbl/Project 12.md

 - Install and configure Apache (httpd service)
 - Clone **Tooling website** from GitHub https://github.com/<your-name>/tooling.git.
-- Ensure the tooling website code is deployed to /var/www/html on each of 2 UAT Web servers.
+- Ensure the tooling website code is deployed to /var/www/html on each of the 2 UAT Web servers.
 - Make sure httpd service is started

-Your main.yml may consist of following tasks:
+Your main.yml may consist of the following tasks:

 ![mainyml edit tooling](https://github.com/SamuelOvuema/Dareyio-pbl/assets/132525203/76854ae7-b2ce-4db4-a3f2-1bc3b8491a77)